bulutharunmurat/gittigidiyor-graduation-project-bulutharunmurat/README.md

       `docker-compose -f docker-compose.yml up`

-Project would start at `http://localhost:8080`, `http://localhost:8081` and `http://localhost:8761`,
-you can find the frontend page at `http://localhost:8080`.
+Project would start at `http://localhost:8080`, `http://localhost:8081` and `http://localhost:8761`.
+You can find the frontend page at `http://localhost:8080`.

 ## FRONTEND